kvmet/toki-pona/docs/luka-tu-suno/luka-tu-suno.md

-# luka tu suno pi toki pona
+# 7-segment toki pona

 ## Goals
 1. displayable on a 7-segment display
-2. one syllable per digit
+2. one syllable per character
 3. writable by hand
-4. unambiguous when written and on a display
+4. reduce ambiguity in both writing and on a display
 5. easy to remember
 6. minimize strokes per character
-7. include as much punctuation as possible
+7. include as much punctuation as possible for 7-segment displays

 ---
-!
-Note !
-The segments that are colored RED in the images below are active.
-On a dark background, this might seem a bit backwards.
-Sorry!
+## a quick note
+The summaries are presented at the top as a matter of convenience.
+I highly recommend reading the explanations that follow in order to understand how the system is put together.
+Rote memorization would require knowing 69 symbols while understanding the system only really requires 14 (+2 for the flipped variants).

 ---

-## Summary Table
+## summary table
 This table contains all viable variants of toki pona syllables vowel | . | k | t | p | j | l | w | n | m | s
 ---   |---|---|---|---|---|---|---|---|---|---